XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/tdolls.md

 > [From redditor u/BigStupidJellyfish_.](https://big-stupid-jellyfish.github.io/GFMath/pages/limited-dolls.html)
 >
 > [Explains when they can come back.](https://gfl.matsuda.tips/post/limitedeventdolls) For non-collab dolls only.

-### What's the best way to farm a map drop doll?

-> Resource efficiency: What formation and least amount of dolls that would be able to minimize damage while being able to clear fights.
->
-> Time efficiency: Routes that take the least amount of turns.
-If S-ranking the map requires effort, then don't.
->
-> Drop efficiency: All fights should be able to drop the farmable doll as much as possible.
-Take as little non-drop fights or as many drop chances per run.
->
-> Note that is just a base guideline and not a rule.
-Or just copy from others.

 ### Is there a way to inventorize my dolls?